bharathgenji/US-Apartment-Market-Insights/Write_Up.md

 ## 3. How was the information gathered?

-The genesis of this dataset is the UCI database, but the original data compilation was executed by "RentLingo", an online platform.
+The origin of this dataset is the UCI database, but the original data compilation was executed by "RentLingo", an online platform.
 This suggests a digital scraping or aggregation method, wherein listings from various sources might have been collated.
 It's essential to recognize the potential biases that might arise from such collection methods, such as over-representation of certain types of listings or geographies.

 ## 4. Inital Analyses and Findings